M1128 mobile gun system: Firepower

-The MGS's low profile turret has a small silhouette, is stabilized and mounts a 105mm M68A1E4 rifled cannon with a fume extractor and an autoloader.
+The MGS's low profile turret has a small silhouette, is stabilized and mounts a 105mm M68A1E4 or M68A2 rifled cannon with a fume extractor and an autoloader.
 The vehicle is primarily outfitted to support infantry combat operations.
 While it could take on some of the roles of a tank, it is not primarily intended or designed to engage in combat with main battle tanks.

+The MGS originally used Ares ammunition handling system (AHS).
+The Ares AHS was an off-the-shelf autoloader and rammer coupled to a new replenisher.
+The AHS used during the platform performance demonstration used a nine-round carousel autoloader and no replenisher while preproduction models used an eight-round autoloader.
+The first pre-production models of the MGS delivered in 2002 had difficulty with aligning rounds while transferring them from the replenisher to the autoloader.
+The Army directed GDLS to select a new AHS design.
+A General Dynamics Robotics Systems and a Western Design AHS were considered and the latter was chosen.
+The Western Design AHS replaced the replenisher to reduce the complexity of the auto-loading and replenishing mechanisms.
+The Ares replenisher selected in 2004 had consisted of two five-round drums, whereas the Western Design replenisher consisted of one ten-round drum.

 The MGS can store 18 rounds of main gun ammunition: 8 in the autoloader's carousel and 10 in a replenisher located at the rear of the vehicle.
 It has a rate of fire of ten rounds per minute.